Healthdirect Free Australian health advice you can count on.

 Problems with money can cause stress and have a negative impact on your mental health.
 There are services and resources available to:

-• teach you about money management
+• help you with money management

 • provide advice and aid in times of financial difficulty